taniadaniela/schedule/README.md

 # Schedule

-shedule script to save daily activities using the command line
+shedule is a bash script to save daily activities using the command line
 ========